oracle/odpi/doc/src/functions/dpiLob.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **lob** [IN] -- a reference to the LOB which will be checked to see if the associated file exists.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **exists** [OUT] -- a pointer to the boolean value which will be populated